Rabbi Gabriel Botnick

 Director, Susan Sims Bodenstein Preschool

 Elisa is the program director of the Susan Sims Bodenstein Preschool.
 She has been a member of the Bodenstein team since October 2005.
 Elisa has spent the last 25 years in early childhood education.
-Elisa received her B.A. in Child Development, with a minor in Business Administration from Humboldt State University.
-She received her M.A. in Human Development, specializing in Administration from Pacific Oaks College.
-Prior to Mishkon, Elisa spent eight years as the Co-Director of Child Development in the Culver City Unified School District.
+Elisa received her B.A. in Child Development, with a minor in Business Administration, from Humboldt State University.
+She received her M.A. in Human Development, specializing in Administration, from Pacific Oaks College.
+Before Mishkon, Elisa spent eight years as the Co-Director of Child Development in the Culver City Unified School District.
 Elisa has taught child development and administration at West Los Angeles College and Santa Monica College.
 Elisa was born and raised in Los Angeles.
 She enjoys searching for treasures at antique flea markets, cooking and going to the movies.
 Elisa especially loves spending time with her husband, Cliff, and their two daughters, Julia (14) and Isabel (12).
 Feel free to email Elisa at firstname.lastname@example.org.

 Kelley brings her expertise from Temple Emanuel of Beverly Hills, where she worked in the Religious School, Membership, and Database Departments for nearly ten years.
 She is a member of PATA (Professional Association of Temple Administrators).
 Originally from Detroit and Chicago, she has been here in Los Angeles since the winter of 2003 after a three-year stint in Ft.
 Lauderdale.
 She attended Northern Illinois University, majoring in education, and graduated from Columbia College Chicago with a degree in marketing.
 She loves bowling, dessert making, fixing things, and her talented daughter, Sami, who is an amazing artist and graphic designer.
 She is thrilled to be part of the wonderful community here at Mishkon.